-At December 31, 2016, we had cash and cash equivalents of \$51.9 million and investments of \$1.0 million.
-While we cannot assure you that we will not require additional financing, or that such financing will be available to us, we believe that our cash and cash equivalents and investments will be sufficient to fund our operations for at least the next twelve months.
+At December 31, 2017, we had cash and cash equivalents of \$51.6 million.
+While we cannot assure you that we will not require additional financing, or that such financing will be available to us, we believe that our cash and cash equivalents will be sufficient to fund our operations for at least the next twelve months from the filing date.